Teacher Model Fingerprinting Attacks Against Transfer Learning: Related Work

 The above studies reveal that there is no such an exact line separating the white-box and black-box models.
 Nonetheless, they need numerous queries and complex computations to change a black-box model into a white-box one, especially for complicated models like VGG16.
 When it comes to transfer learning, we believe our method has the advantage to quickly and efficiently reverse engineer most parts of the black-box victim---the complex transferred components, which is hard to achieve by directly combining the prior arts.

 \mypara{Adversarial attacks in the transfer learning setup} Recent studies reveal that the transfer learning technique may expose ML models to various threats.
 Zhang et al.~\cite{ZSLBY20} show that adversarial examples become more transferable on a model trained by fine-tuning.
 Wang et al.~\cite{WYVZZ18} propose an adversarial example attack by crafting malicious perturbations to activate mimic latent representations to be classified to the target class.
 Besides, Yao et al.~\cite{YLZZ19} present a latent backdoor attack by releasing a malicious teacher model, with which the carefully mined backdoor will infect the student model.
 In addition to the security side, transfer learning also suffers from privacy threats.
 For example, Zou et al.~\cite{ZZBZ20} reveal that the public knowledge would raise the membership leakage risk in the transfer learning practice.
+There also exist a broad range of other adversarial attacks against ML~\cite{FJR15, SRS17, SSSS17, SZHBFB19, NSH19, SBBFZ20, YYZTHJ20, CYZF20, ZJWG21, HJBGZ21, CSBMSWZ21}, which are out of the scope of this paper.